 While much of John Fenton’s Millersburg Glass story has to do with his flamboyant personality, the other half has to do with his location.

 Millersburg Glass and its role in Holmes County

-Furthermore, In 1909, John Fenton was commissioned by the Queen Wilhelmina of The Netherlands to create the Holland Vase, later called the People’s Vase.?
+Even more impressive, In 1909, John Fenton was commissioned by the Queen Wilhelmina of The Netherlands to create the Holland Vase, later called the People’s Vase.
 The vase depicts dancing in the streets after the birth of her daughter because Holland residents worried Wilhelmina may leave the throne without an heir.
-The blue People’s Vase is the most valuable piece of Millersburg Glass, bringing in $155,000 at a glass auction!?
+The blue People’s Vase is the most valuable piece of Millersburg Glass, bringing in $155,000 at a glass auction!
 Of the crate sent to Holland containing 10 People’s Vases, 8 are accounted for and 3 are now owned by the museum!